In cases of advanced osteoarthritis, joint surgery with shoulder prostheses can improve your quality of life.

 Early mobilization

-- Flexibility, strength and muscles are systematically built up
+Mobility, strength and muscles systematically built up

-- Everyday functions are specifically trained
+Everyday functions are specifically trained

 Healing process